 If you decide to carry out a house extension, then it is imperative that you have a good site insurance policy in place.
 This is to ensure that you are covered for the costs of the existing structure, as well as the new project until it has been completed.

-Remember that the majority of housing extensions will be subject to VAT on building materials and labour at a rate of 20%.
-This will be especially the case if you use a contractor in order to carry out the work.
+Remember that the majority of housing extensions will be subject to VAT on building materials and labour at a rate of 20%, if you use a contractor in order to carry out the work.

-If you decide to use a local tradesmen who isn’t VAT registered, you can save VAT on their labour.
+However, if you decide to use local tradesmen who aren’t VAT registered, you can save VAT on their labour.
 However, don’t forget you will still need to pay VAT on materials at the standard rate.